 Multi-Jurisdictional Event Contract Exchange for Licensed Sportsbooks

-BetEx is collaborating with licensed sportsbooks and regulators to preserve the integrity of the state-regulated sports betting industry in the face of emerging federal prediction market encroachments by platforms such as Kalshi.
+BetEx licenses its technology to sportsbooks to preserve the integrity of the state-regulated sports betting industry in the face of emerging federal prediction market encroachments by platforms such as Kalshi.

 BetEx merges traditional sports betting with the sophistication of stock market style trading by enabling bettors to place wagers with state licensed sportsbooks and trading them on a multi-jurisdictional exchange.

-BetEx empowers operators to offer standardized betting props and allows bettors to sell their already bets at competitive prices.
+BetEx empowers operators to offer standardized betting props and allows bettors to sell their already ETBs at competitive prices.

-BetEx generates additional revenues for operators and the states beyond their traditional sports betting offerings.
+BetEx platform generates additional revenues for operators and the states beyond the traditional sports betting offerings.

-BetEx also introduces composite bets, which combine multiple events and unlike Parlays do not require the bettor to win every event to succeed.
+BetEx also introduces composite bets, which combines multiple events and unlike Parlays do not require the bettor to win every event to win the bet.

 Similar to a stock exchange, BetEx ecosystem operates a matching engine to process the buy and sell orders, while casino operators manage customer funds, bets, and trade orders.